m-a-x-c/youtube-mit-physics-degree/README.md

 <h2 align="center">Path to a free mostly-complete YouTube-based university education in Theoretical Physics from the Massachusetts Institute of Technology.</h2>

 # Introduction
 This course guide is intended to be used for part-time study and will take 4 years to complete (2 subjects per half year).
-The content covered include the necessary mathematics, introductory physics, thermodynamics, quantum mechanics, relativity, and particle physics.
+The content covered includes, necessary mathematics, introductory physics, thermodynamics, quantum mechanics, relativity, and particle physics.
 The lectures were recorded between 2005 and 2020.